aws-samples/karpenter-blueprints/blueprints/neuron-workload/README.md

 EOF
 ```

-Notice, we set a node selector `karpenter.k8s.aws/instance-accelerator-name` to specify the accelerator.
+Besides the other constraints to match the workload with the NodePool constraints, we set a node selector `karpenter.k8s.aws/instance-accelerator-name` to specify the accelerator.
 We also set the `schedulerName` to `neuron-scheduler`.

 To deploy the workload execute the following: